fatihalii/fatihalii/README.md

 ###

-<p align="left">My name is Fatih and I'm a Software Developer from Istanbul.<br>With a keen focus on building efficient and reliable Spring Boot applications. <br>My journey is guided by a commitment to problem-solving and a genuine passion for technology.</p>
+<p align="left">My name is Fatih and I'm a Software Developer.<br>With a keen focus on building efficient and reliable Spring Boot applications. <br>My journey is guided by a commitment to problem-solving and a genuine passion for technology.</p>

 ###